 EnLink’s Board engages with management to deliver value to our stakeholders.
 EnLink’s Board provides general oversight of the business and affairs of EnLink, including overseeing EnLink’s sustainability strategy through its Sustainability Committee and reviewing sustainability progress on a quarterly basis through reports from the Committee.

 The directors on our Board have significant experience in the energy industry, in serving on other public company boards, and in sustainability-related matters.

 On December 31, 2022, there were eight members on EnLink’s Board of Directors, including:

 - Three directors under the age of 50

 - Average age of directors of 55.5

 - Average tenure of directors of 3.01 years

 In 2022, EnLink appointed Jesse Arenivas to serve as CEO and a director on the Board to replace his recently retired predecessor, Barry Davis.
 Arenivas was one of just 20 Latino CEOs on the 2022 Fortune 500².
 With Arenivas, EnLink’s four-person executive leadership team includes two leaders with ethnic diversity and one woman.

 Our Board has four standing committees, including an Audit Committee, a Conflicts Committee, a Governance and Compensation Committee, and a Sustainability Committee.
 All members of the Audit Committee and the Conflicts Committee are independent directors.

-The committee charters for each of these committees, as well as the governance guidelines for our Board and our Code of Business Conduct and Ethics, which applies to each Director on our Board, are available in the Corporate Governance documents section of our website.
+The committee charters for each of these committees, as well as the governance guidelines for our Board and our Code of Business Conduct and Ethics, which applies to each Director on our Board, are available in the Governance Documents section of our investor website.